 5. Animated Explainer Videos

 It can be challenging to communicate a heavy stream of information in a few words or with a single image.
 When even complex infographics struggle to do the job, and when your brochure starts to look a little overwhelming, it may be time to create an animated explainer video.

 A 2D animated explainer tells a comprehensive story of your brand and can be deployed as a video ad or featured on your landing page.
 It’s a fun and compelling way to present your whole brand story to curious newcomers — an opportunity to explain in easy-to-understand visuals what you do and how your business can help prospective viewers.

 Animated explainers are among the most complex and multilayered motion graphics Design Pickle can help you create.
 They incorporate music and sound effects as well as unique animation styles and custom visuals to communicate your ideas in the most direct but memorable way possible.

 Pro tip: If you’re able to provide voiceover recordings, our Motion Graphics artists can incorporate them into your project — audio narration can make your explainer exceptionally effective!

 Product animations are a type of explainer animation that highlight features of a product or service through both typographic and illustrative elements.
 The reason they are separated from explainer videos or UI/UX explainers is because of their underlying purpose: A product animation uses motion graphics to quickly and simply illustrate how a product works.

 Short and sweet while offering a sweeping summary of your product, product animations are a great way to communicate instructions for your product, how it solves a problem, or an individual product’s value propositions.

 Using a combination of words and graphics, product animations deliver a bite-sized overview that’s perfect for potential customers.
-We’re especially inspired by the product animations that these brands came up with this year.

 7. UI/UX Animations